Texas Minor in Possession (MIP) Class Online

 This online Minor in Possession (MIP) is recognized throughout the United States and satisfies court, legal, probation, parole, and employment requirements.

-Our course instructor is a Certified Alcohol and Drug Counselor (CADC), Master's Degree.
+Our course instructor is a Certified Alcohol and Drug Counselor (CADC).
 View our Course Instructor's credentials and designations.

 Easily Accessible